KSVN-CD

-KSVN-CD (channel 25) is a low-power television station licensed to Ogden, Utah, United States, serving the Salt Lake City area as an affiliate of the home shopping network ShopHQ.
+KSVN-CD (channel 25) is a low-power television station licensed to Ogden, Utah, United States, serving the Salt Lake City area as an affiliate of the diginet Binge TV.
 Founded on March 28, 1995, the station is currently owned by Bridge Media Networks.
 Unlike many low-power stations, it is seen on channel 98 through Comcast cable in the Salt Lake City area in addition to its over-the-air signal.

 History

 The station began with an original construction permit issued to Rolando Collantes on March 28, 1995, to build a low-power station on UHF channel 21 to serve the Ogden, Utah, area.
 K21ET was licensed on March 1, 1996, with programming mostly from the Univision network.
 A month later, the station took the call letters KSVN-LP; Collantes also owned KSVN radio (730 AM).
 In 1999, Collantes formed a new company, Azteca Broadcasting Corporation, and moved the station's license under the new entity.
 In September 2000, facing displacement from channel 21, the station moved to channel 49 and in December 2000, upgraded to a Class A license.
 They changed their call letters to KSVN-CA a month later.
 In July 2002, the station dropped Univision and joined Azteca América.

 On October 16, 1995, Collantes was issued a construction permit to build a low-power translator station on UHF channel 66 to serve Salt Lake City.
 The station, given callsign K66FN, was also licensed on March 1, 1996.
 Like KSVN-CA, K66FN served as a Univision affiliate until switching to Azteca América in 2002.
 In July 2006, the station applied for permission to move to UHF channel 39.
 As of January 19, 2010, K66FN is off air on channel 66 and has begun broadcasting digitally on channel 39.

 On February 17, 2023, Bridge Media Networks (the parent company of 24/7 headline news service NewsNet, backed by 5-hour Energy creator Manoj Bhargava) announced it would acquire KSVN-CD for $2 million.
 Upon the completion of the transaction, KSVN-CD would become the second NewsNet-owned and operated station in the state of Utah; the sale was consummated on April 26 and moving the current affiliate Estrella TV to the fourth subchannel of the station.

 In August 2024, due to NewsNet shutting down, the subchannel was replaced by ShopHQ.